 “Right to Know” Information

-The most current IVCCD security and fire safety data can be viewed here: IVCCD Annual Security & Fire Safety Report (ASR) (a printed copy may be requested through the Vice Chancellor of Continuing Educations’ Office.
+The most current Iowa Valley Community College District (IVCCD) security and fire safety data can be viewed at IVCCD Annual Security & Fire Safety Report (ASR); a printed copy may be requested through the Vice Chancellor of Continuing Education’s Office.

-Iowa Valley Community College takes seriously the safety of its students and guests.
+Iowa Valley takes seriously the safety of its students and guests.
 We have a separate web page devoted to information about Title IX, which pertains to sexual assault, sexual harassment, domestic/dating violence, stalking and related crimes.

-The College believes in maintaining an educational environment that is positive and productive for its students.
+Iowa Valley desires to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
+The District believes in maintaining an educational environment that is positive and productive for its students.
 Occasionally, a student may claim that he or she has experienced an alleged violation, misinterpretation, or misapplication of IVCCD Board policies, rules and regulations; or has been unfairly treated by an IVCCD employee or another student; or that the contractual relationship between the student and IVCCD has been breached.
 When these situations arise, students should follow the Student Grievance Procedure.
 For all other complaints and feedback, the student should follow the Student Feedback/Complaint Procedure.

 Employees are available during normal operating hours (Monday through Friday from 8 am to 4:30 pm) to help prospective students, current students, and current and prospective employees obtain consumer information.